charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 ## Default Styles
 - Different browsers add basic CSS to elements parsed on the web.
 Often devlopers will reset these CSS values to have consistent results regardless of the browser.
 - how to reset the CSS in browser
+	- refer to this Meyer's reset: https://meyerweb.com/eric/tools/css/reset/
+	- just place at the top of your style sheet

 ## CSS Units